 Nancy Smith, single mother wrongly imprisoned for 15 years, is exonerated

 In 2011, Davis Polk began our representation of Nancy Smith, a Head Start school bus driver who was wrongfully convicted in 1994 of sexually abusing preschool students who rode her bus.
-Nancy, a single mother of four, was sentenced to 30-90 years in prison, leaving her children to grow up in foster homes.
+Nancy, a single mother of four, was sentenced to 30-90 years in prison, leaving her children to grow up without her.

 Nancy’s conviction – multiple counts of rape, attempted rape and gross sexual imposition – was part of a sensationalist wave of “day care sex abuse” cases that swept across the United States in the 1980s and early 1990s.
 The case was instigated by a Lorain County, Ohio, parent who had created hysteria in her community in the midst of nationwide panic about fantastical accusations concerning ritual sex abuse that targeted young children.
 Through communications with the press and efforts to influence other parents and their children to make accusations, the fear she sparked led to a witch hunt.
 Nancy and her co-defendant were ultimately convicted in the absence of any physical evidence that the children involved in this case had ever been abused, let alone in the manner alleged.
 Nancy’s appeals and efforts to obtain post-conviction relief were unsuccessful, and her attorney at the time failed to file a timely habeas corpus petition in federal court.